kim-nguyenkhn/caturday/README.md

 - caturday
   - [assets/](assets/): Various assets, such as images, used in the app.
-  - [backend/](backend/): Express-GraphQL backend.
+  - [backend/](backend/): GraphQL-Yoga backend.
 Should be run parallel with the frontend Expo app.
   - [components/](components/): Reusable-ish components.
   - [screens/](screens/): Each screen will have a home here.
   - [App.js](App.js): Entry point for the app.
 Inlcudes the Apollo client setup & React Navigation routing.